SHAREHOLDER ALERT: Levi & Korsinsky Notifies Archer Aviation Inc.(ACHR) Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, Sept.
-28, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Archer Aviation Inc. ("Archer" or the "Company") (NYSE: ACHR) of a class action securities lawsuit.
+NEW YORK, Oct.
+5, 2023 /PRNewswire/ --Levi & Korsinsky, LLP notifies investors in Archer Aviation Inc. ("Archer" or the "Company") (NYSE: ACHR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Archer investors who were adversely affected by alleged securities fraud between September 17, 2021 and August 15, 2023.
 Follow the link below to get more information and be contacted by a member of our team: